zzzDavid/OFA-FPGA/README.md

 # A Guide to deploy Once-For-All networks on Xilinx DPU

 ## Introduction
-This documentation is a detailed guide to quantize, compile, deploy, and measure latency of Once-For-All networks on Xilinx ZCU102 board running DPU.
+This documentation is a detailed guide to quantize, compile, deploy, and measure the latency of Once-For-All Proxyless search space networks on Xilinx ZCU102 board running DPU.
 The models that are successfully deployed on Xilinx DPU are listed in the following table.

 | Model | Top-1 Accuracy | Top-5 Accuracy | FLOPs | #Param | Latency (DPU) |
 |:-----:|:--------------:|:--------------:|:-----:|:------:|:-------------:|